Medicare and Medicaid Appeal Deadlines and Procedures: Laws that EVERY Health Care Provider Should Know

 Therefore, any health care provider who accepts Medicare and/or Medicaid needs to be highly aware of appeal deadlines and appeal procedures.
 Allowing too much time to pass before hiring your attorney and filing an appeal can result in a loss of appeal rights.

-Posted on February 23, 2015, in Administrative Law Judge, Administrative Remedies, Appeal Deadlines, Appeal Rights, Audits, Denials of Medicaid Services, DHHS, Division of Medical Assistance, Doctors, Federal Law, Health Care Providers and Services, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Appeals, Medicaid Providers, Medicare, Medicare Attorney, Medicare Audits, N.C.
+Posted on February 23, 2015, in Administrative Law Judge, Administrative Remedies, Appeal Deadlines, Appeal Rights, Denials of Medicaid Services, Division of Medical Assistance, Doctors, Federal Law, Health Care Providers and Services, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Legislation, Medicaid, Medicaid Appeals, Medicaid Providers, Medicare, Medicare and Medicaid Provider Audits, Medicare Attorney, Medicare Audits, N.C.
 Gen. Stat.
-150B, NC, North Carolina, OAH, Office of Administrative Hearings, Petitions for Contested Cases, Physicians, Primary Care, Primary Care Physicians, Regulatory Audits, Tentative Notices of Overpayment and tagged Administrative Law Judge, Adminsitrative remedies, Appeal Deadlines, Appeal Procedures, Audit, DHHS, Division of Medical Assistance, DMA, Health care, Health care provider, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicare, Medicare Appeals, Medicare Attorney, Medicare Audit, Medicare Reconsideration, Medicare Redetmination, North Carolina, Office of Administrative Hearings, Redetermination, Tentative Notice of Overpayment.
+150B, NC, NC DHHS, North Carolina, OAH, Office of Administrative Hearings, Petitions for Contested Cases, Physicians, Primary Care, Primary Care Physicians, Regulatory Audits, Tentative Notices of Overpayment and tagged Administrative Law Judge, Adminsitrative remedies, Appeal Deadlines, Appeal Procedures, Audit, Division of Medical Assistance, DMA, Health care, Health care provider, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Audits, Medicare, Medicare Appeals, Medicare Attorney, Medicare Audit, Medicare Reconsideration, Medicare Redetmination, NC DHHS, North Carolina, Office of Administrative Hearings, Redetermination, Tentative Notice of Overpayment.
 Bookmark the permalink.
-12 Comments.
+20 Comments.